rajaspandey/mini-amazon/README.md

   password value you should put in a CSV file, see `db/data/gen.py` for example of how to compute the hashed value.

-## Note on Hiding Credentials

-Use the file `.flaskenv` for passwords/secret keys --- we are talking about passwords used to access your database server, for example (not user passwords for your website in CSV files described earlier).
-This file is NOT tracked by `git` and it was automatically generated when you first ran `./install.sh`.
-Don't check it into `git` because your credentials would be exposed to everybody on GitLab if you are not careful.